 Evangeliary of Egmond

 And to give the Abbey of Egmond even more prestige, another translatio took place.
 This concerned the remains of Saint Jerome of nearby Northgo or Nordcha (the present-day town of Noordwijk).
 His relics were dug up and placed in the new abbey too.
 Jerome was a Scott who travelled to West Frisia in AD 847 to preach the gospel.
 It was the era the Vikings still wielded their axes in West Frisia.
 Jerome was beheaded when he refused to betray his faith towards the pagan Vikings.
 The spirit of Saint Jerome revealed himself to the person Nothbodo, a local farmer, and Jerome showed Nothbodo where his remains were buried.
+Like a zombie who needed some help to unearth himself.
 So, the relics of two saints, Jerome and Adalbert, were now in the abbey.

 The library of the Abbey of Egmond (probably) also kept the so-called Four King's Charters.
 In these charters the West-Frisians counts received gifts and fiefs from (West and East) Frankish kings.
 From the twelfth century AD onward these four charters are being presented by the Egmond tradition as the formal bases of the county and dynasty of the West-Frisian counts.
 The four charters are: AD 889 gifts of King Arnulf of Carinthia to Count Gerulf (four years after the death of Godfrid the Sea-King), AD 923 gifts of King Charles the Simple to Count Dirk I, AD 969 gifts of King Lothair of France to Count Dirk II and AD 985 gifts of Holy Roman Emperor Otto III to Count Dirk II.
 From these charters we know what the size and nature of the territories that were attributed to the West-Frisian Gerulfings by the Frankish kings.
 Copies of these four charters have been preserved in the Cartularium (cartulary) of Egmond written in the fourteenth century AD.